nrwl/nx/docs/shared/guides/nx-and-ts.md

 nx g @nrwl/js:lib mylib --config=npm-scripts
 ```

-That way the Nx generator creates according NPM scripts in generated library's `package.json` (rather than in the `project.json`):
+The Nx generator then creates NPM scripts in the generated library's `package.json` (rather than in the `project.json`):

 ```json
 // packages/mylib/package.json